duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ### Windows Desktop

 Copy the Taco file to the `C:\Users\[Windows User]\Documents\My Tableau Repository\Connectors` directory.
-Then launch Tableau Desktop from a shell with the the `-DDisableVerifyConnectorPluginSignature=true` argument to disable signature validation.
+Then launch Tableau Desktop from a shell with the `-DDisableVerifyConnectorPluginSignature=true` argument to disable signature validation.

 ## Output